Vũng Tàu: Cuisine

-Bánh khọt are small round savoury pancakes.
+Bánh khọt are small round savoury pancakes made from rice flour, coconut milk and turmeric, usually topped with shrimps, green unions and shrimp powder.
 Vung Tau has its own variety that is more crispy and has shrimp added on top.

 Bánh xèo Vũng Tàu are pancakes famous for its taste which cannot be found in anywhere.
 Ingredients include rice flour, shrimp, pork, bean sprouts but it tastes is more significant thanks to the crust made from fresh chicken eggs, and the filling full of onions and mushrooms.